-- Adding extra letter sometimes, for example, written ‘whent’ instead of ‘went’
+- Adding extra letter sometimes, for example, writing ‘whent’ instead of ‘went’

 In short, a copy full of red marks from a teacher.
 Mentioned above are some of the dyslexia examples pertaining to the writing pattern.

-Coming to the reading part, here is how the dyslexia examples of reading look like:
+Coming to the reading part, here is what the dyslexia examples of reading look like: